 TORONTO — The Toronto Blue Jays are showing signs of slowly recovering from their worst start in the franchise’s 40-year history.

-With starting pitcher Francisco Liriano (1-1) going 5 1/3 innings without allowing a run and helped by two double plays, the Blue Jays snapped a two-game winless streak to defeat the Boston Red Sox 3-0 at the Rogers Centre on Wednesday night.
+With starting pitcher Francisco Liriano (1-1) providing the Jays with 5 1/3 innings without allowing a run and helped by two double plays, the Jays snapped a two-game winless streak to defeat the Boston Red Sox 3-0 at the Rogers Centre on Wednesday night.
 The game was played in front of an announced paid attendance of 30,842, but there was considerably less than that in attendance because the Toronto Maple Leafs were playing nearby at the Air Canada Centre in their Stanley Cup playoff series against the Washington Capitals.

 The Jays are now 2-12 on the season.
 The win was their second in four games.

-The Red Sox (9-6), who beat the Jays 8-7 on Tuesday night in the opener of the three-game series, dropped to 9-6.
-They came into the game with a four-game winning streak snapped.
+The Red Sox, who beat the Jays 8-7 Tuesday night in the opener of the three-game series, dropped to 9-6.
+They came into the game with a four-game win streak.

 Liriano was starting for only the third time this season, and threw 83 pitches, 55 of them strikes.
 After lasting only a third of an inning in his season opener, he has pitched five or more innings in his last two games.

 In the sixth inning, Boston had runners on first and second with one out, after which Liriano was removed in place of reliever Joe Biagini.
 He induced designated hitter Hanley Ramirez into an inning-ending double play.

-Roberto Osuna, followed Biagni and Jason Grilli in the ninth inning to record the save.
+Roberto Osuna retired the Sox in the ninth inning to record the save.

-NOTES: Jays CF Kevin Pillar had three hits and two stolen bases. … Jays 1B Justin Smoak was robbed of a chance to record an out in the sixth inning when a ball that was hit into the stands was taken away from him by a spectator, who was promptly booed by the crowd. … Jays RF Jose Bautista took fielding practice at third base for the second consecutive day. … Jays manager John Gibbons said before the game he was considering giving C Jarrod Saltalamacchia some work at designated hitter. … Sox LHP Brian Johnson was optioned to Triple-A Pawtucket. … Red Sox LHP David Price, who hasn’t played this season because of an elbow strain, had a “good work day,” according to manager John Farrell, adding he hopes the former Jay will be able to start throwing from the mound on Friday. … Farrell had praise for C Sandy Leon, who started Wednesday’s game, and C Christian Vasquez, who backed him up.
+NOTES: Jays CF Kevin Pillar had three hits and two stolen bases. … Jays 1B Justin Smoak was robbed of a chance to record an out in the sixth inning when a ball that was hit into the stands was taken away from him by a spectator, who was promptly booed by the crowd. … Jays RF Jose Bautista took fielding practice at third base for the second consecutive day. … Jays manager John Gibbons said before the game he was considering giving C Jarrod Saltalamacchia some work at designated hitter. … Sox LHP Brian Johnson was optioned to Triple-A Pawtucket. … Red Sox LHP David Price, who hasn’t played this season because of an elbow strain, had a “good work day,” according to Farrell, adding he hopes the former Jay will be able to start throwing from the mound on Friday. … Farrell had praise for C Sandy Leon, who started Wednesday’s game, and C Christian Vasquez, who backed him up.
 “We’ve got two very capable catchers, well-above average defenders and when we start either guy, there’s not a dropoff, and what that’s allowed them to do is to remain a little bit more fresh.
 It’s a demanding position, and when their legs are fresh, they’ve probably got a better chance to get good swings.
 With Sandy starting every three of five and Vasquez the other two, so far it’s been productive.